 Saussurea Garden – Courmayeur

-From June to September, visits to the highest botanical garden in Europe
+From late June to September, visits to the highest botanical garden in Europe

 The garden can be reached by cable car (first station – Pavillon) or even on foot, with a walk in the woods and pastures of about 2.5 km. with a difference in height of 800 meters.